 Maximum order quantity (per product)

-This setting allows you to limit the number of product units that a buyer can order at a time.
-If a buyer attempts to add to the cart more product units than specified here, only the allowed quantity will be added.
-The buyer will NOT get a notification on the quantity adjustment.
+This setting allows limiting the number of product units a buyer can order at a time.
+If a buyer attempts to add to the cart more product units than specified here, your online store will add only the allowed quantity.

-Force customer to choose product options before adding a product to the cart
+Force customers to choose product options before adding a product to the cart

 NO: With this option selected, a shopper will add a product with options/variants to the shopping cart without selecting any options.
-The product will add to the shopping cart with its default value set, which the shopper will be able to adjust later.
+Instead, the product will add to the shopping cart with its default value set, which the shopper can adjust later.